-Exams During the Term: Tuesday, September 30, Thursday, November 13, all during regular class time.
+Exams During the Term: Thursday, October 6, Tuesday, November 15, all during regular class time.
 Except in very very exceptional circumstances no make up exams will be given.
 In most cases, instead, the final exam will count extra.
 Even for that a very good reason for missing the exam is required.

-Final Exam: Thursday, December 11, 2014 5:15-7:15 pm.
+Final Exam: Exam period 11, Wednesday, December 14, 5:15-7:15 pm.

-MAT 375-M002 Introduction to Abstract Mathematics, Fall 2014, page 2
+MAT 375-M003 Introduction to Abstract Mathematics, Fall 2016, page 2

 All exams and quizzes are closed book.
 No books notes or calculators are allowed.
+No cell phones or other devices capable of wireless communication are allowed.